zvifadzomatsenazingoni/Poverty-project/README.md

    WQ1Prop: The percentage of households per district that are ultrapoor.

-4. Ultra-poverty Empirical Bayesian Kriging raster file (Raster.tif): This is the kriged raster map of ultrapoor which will be partitioned into a high resolution spatial map.
+4. Ultra-poverty Empirical Bayesian Kriging raster file (Raster.tif): This is the kriged raster map of the percentage of ultrapoor households that will be partitioned into percentages of ultrapoor households per community.
 The partitioned results will be saved in WQ1_partitionedEBK.csv file.
 The output file data will be used for the Lee's statistic estimation.

 5. The geographic accessibility for secondary and tertiary healthcare facilities (GA SecondTert.csv): This file contains the geographic accessibility to secondary and tertiary healthcare facilities in Malawi and its associated univariate local indicators of spatial association (LISA) estimates.
 The column variable labels are: